codeforamerica/form-flow/README.md

 present
 if Smarty had performed address validation.

-## Email
+## Sending Email

-`form-flow` will use Mailgun to send email to applicants.
+Form-flow library will use Mailgun to send email to applicants.

 ### Mailgun

 #### Register an email account with Mailgun

-Go to the mailgun [site](https://www.mailgun.com/) and create a mailgun account.
+Go to the Mailgun [site](https://www.mailgun.com/) and create a Mailgun account.
 Update DNS records and verify your domain.
-Generate an api key for the mailgun account.
-Note your mailgun id and key.
+Generate an API key for the Mailgun account.
+Note your Mailgun id and key.

 #### Configure Mailgun

-Pass in mailgun credentials from your .env file.
-Pass your mailgun id into `MAILGUN_ID` and the corresponding key into `MAILGUN_KEY`.
-Add your mailgun key to the application.yaml as seen below:
+Configure the Mailgun credentials in your .env file.
+Add your Mailgun key to the application.yaml as seen below:

 ```yaml
   email-client: